johnantonn/landmarks-app/README.md

 - Clone this repo and install its dependencies by running `npm install`.
 - Insert a valid API key value inside *config.js* for Google Maps integration.
 - Install and start the back-end server.
-See more details in the README.md under `server` directory.
+See more details in the README.md in *server* directory.
 - Start the app by executing `ng serve`.
 Navigate to `http://localhost:4200/` where the web app environment is available.

 ## Further help